-3.4 Local Bedrock Geology of the Township of The North Shore
+3.4 Local Bedrock Geology of the City of Elliot Lake

-The bedrock geology in the Township of The North Shore is dominated by felsic gneissic intrusive rocks of the Ramsey-Algoma Granitoid Complex, which underlie most of the Township.
-This granitic complex extends beyond the Township boundaries to the north and east (Figure 3.2).
+Approximately half of the City of Elliot Lake is underlain by felsic gneissic intrusive rocks of the Ramsey-Algoma Granitoid Complex, which covers the southern third of the City of Elliot Lake, as well as some areas in the north of the City and includes the East Bull Lake Intrusive Suite to the east (Figure 3.2).
+This granitic complex extends beyond the City boundaries to the east and exists also over large areas to the north of the City of Elliot Lake (Figure 3.2).
 The Ramsey-Algoma Granitoid Complex is a multiphase intrusive complex composed of massive to foliated granitic and gneissic rocks.
-Although there is no readily available information on the thickness of the Ramsey-Algoma Granitoid Complex within the Township of The North Shore, diamond drill holes (AFRI # 41J08NW0071 and 41J08NW0104, Ontario Ministry of Northern Development and Mines, 2012) northeast of the Township indicate a thickness of granitoid rocks of at least 1.6 km.
+Although there is no readily available information on the thickness of the Ramsey-Algoma Granitoid Complex within the City of Elliot Lake, diamond drill holes (AFRI # 41J08NW0071 and 41J08NW0104, Ontario Ministry of Northern Development and Mines, 2012) about 5 km east of the City of Elliot Lake indicate a thickness of granitoid rocks of at least 1.6 km.
+The ultramafic intrusions of the East Bull Lake Intrusive Suite and the Parisien Lake Syenite, about 15 km east of the City are considered part of the Ramsey-Algoma Granitoid Complex.